-Given the evolving nature of the information about countries and areas where metal can be sourced, UPMR takes a very conservative approach to our sourcing regions.
-It is presently UPMR's policy to review any country from which we source materials or for which materials transit through as part of their quarterly review.
-At that time the UPMR/CAHRA Matrix will be updated to reflect the new ratings.
-Additionally, UPMR will re-evaluate each country and supplier affected by a subsequent change in ratings against our Supply Chain Due Diligence Policies.
+Given the evolving nature of the information about countries and areas where metal can be sourced, UPMR takes a conservative approach to our sourcing regions.
+It is presently UPMR's policy to review any country from which we source materials or for which materials transit through as part of our semi-annual review.
+At that time, the UPM-R/CAHRA Matrix will be updated to reflect the new ratings.
+Additionally, UPMR will re-evaluate each country and supplier affected by a change in ratings against our Supply Chain Due Diligence Policies.